freerafiki/PlenopticToolbox2.0/README.md

 Address: lpa@informatik.uni-kiel.de
 Date:	December 2017

-### The Project is yet in development, the code and images uploaded could be outdated or not working.
+### The Project is still in development, the code and images uploaded could be outdated or not working.

 # Plenoptic Toolbox 2.0
 The Plenoptic Toolbox 2.0 aims to help promote research using Focused Plenoptic Cameras (a.k.a.
 Plenoptic 2.0),